gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In order to rekey the OSCORE group, the Group Manager distributes a new Group Identifier (Gid), i.e., a new OSCORE ID Context; a new OSCORE Master Secret; and, optionally, a new OSCORE Master Salt for that group.
 When doing so, the Group Manager MUST increment the version number of the group keying material, before starting its distribution.

-Consistently with {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}:

-* The Group Manager can reassign a Gid to the same group over that group's lifetime, e.g., once the whole space of Gid values has been used for the group in question.
+As per {{Section 3.2.1.1 of I-D.ietf-core-oscore-groupcomm}}, the Group Manager MAY reassign a Gid to the same group over that group's lifetime, e.g., once the whole space of Gid values has been used for the group in question.
+If the Group Manager supports reassignment of Gid values and performs it in a group, then the Group Manager additionally takes the following actions.

 * Before rekeying the group, the Group Manager MUST check if the new Gid to be distributed coincides with the Birth Gid of any of the current group members (see {{ssec-join-resp}}).

-If any of such "elder members" is found in the group, the Group Manager MUST evict them from the group.
+* If any of such "elder members" is found in the group, the Group Manager MUST evict them from the group.
 That is, the Group Manager MUST terminate their membership and MUST rekey the group in such a way that the new keying material is not provided to those evicted elder members.
 This also includes adding their relinquished Sender IDs to the most recent set of stale Sender IDs, in the collection associated to the group (see {{sssec-stale-sender-ids}}), before rekeying the group.

    Until a further following group rekeying, the Group Manager MUST store the list of those latest-evicted elder members.
 If any of those nodes re-joins the group before a further following group rekeying occurs, the Group Manager MUST NOT rekey the group upon their re-joining.
 When one of those nodes re-joins the group, the Group Manager can rely, e.g., on the ongoing secure communication association to recognize the node as included in the stored list.